 A temporary stay (up to a year) may be granted to non-EU nationals without a concrete purpose for the stay.
 This temporary permit is only for 1 year and requires that you prepay both rent and state health insurance for the entire term of your permit.
 You must also provide proof of funds to support yourself.
 This amount can vary drastically and is dictated by the police.
 They will give you the amount you must have to prove financial stability.
 Please note that this residence permit is not renewable and does not allow you to work.
 Here are all the details you need on this residence permit.

-For information on the Croatia residence application process and what you need for your permit application, check out our other posts.
+For information on the Croatia residence application process and what you need for your permit application, check out our other posts on residency.